RSachinShetty/scenario-examples/CKA/service-filter/step1/q.md

 you have a script named `svc-filter.sh`.
 Update this script to include a command that filters and displays the value of `target port`of a service named `redis-service` using `jsonpath` only.

+It should be in the format kubectl get svc <service-name> <remainingcmd>
+OR
+It should be in the format kubectl get service <service-name> <remainingcmd>